Skip to content

 PrefixExtractor is specific to BloomFilterPolicy — it is not part of the core FilterPolicy/FilterBuilder/Filter traits.
 Custom filter policies that need prefix-based filtering can implement their own selection logic directly in add_entry/might_match.

-/// Extractor for a prefix from a key for use in prefix-based bloom filtering.
+/// Extractor for a prefix from a byte string, used to build and probe

 ///